droundy/thesis-pommerenck/gas-adsorption/referee-response.md

 1. The referee suggests that we attempt to quantify the possible effect of a flexible MOF on our upper bound.

-TODO: Add a bit of discussion of how and why our model does not apply to flexible MOFs, and why we cannot place *any* upper bound on a flexible MOF using our approach.
+We have added a section "Flexible two-phase model" discussing flexible MOFs.
+We cannot place a formal upper bound on a flexible MOF in general, but we can put an upper bound on the capacity of a two-phase MOF such as Co(bdp), if we constrain the free energy difference between the two phases.
+This suggests that this type of a system will require a more stable closed phase in order to reach the DOE targets.

-2. The referee asks that we provide some guidelines in terms of working conditions to reach the DOE target.
+1. The referee asks that we provide some guidelines in terms of working conditions to reach the DOE target.
 They further suggest looking at a temperature difference to see how that could impact the deliverable capacity.